funkhaus/vuehaus/README.md

 * `get_child_of_dev_id($dev_id, $nth_child = 0)` - Get the post object of the nth child (zero-based, default `0`) of a page with the given Developer ID.
 * `get_child_of_dev_id_path($dev_id, $nth_child = 0, $after = '')` - Get the relative path of the nth child of a page with the given Developer ID.
 Adds `$after` to the retrieved path.
 * `path_from_dev_id($dev_id, $after = '')` - Get the relative path of a page with a given Developer ID.
 Adds `$after` to the retrieved path.

+### Upgrading Plugins
+If you need to upgrade your version of [Rest-Easy](https://github.com/funkhaus/Rest-Easy), change the `$latest_rest_easy` variable in `functions/vuepress-plugins.php` to match the latest Rest Easy version.
+You'll be prompted to upgrade the next time you load any page on the WordPress backend.

 ## Vuex and State
 Vuepress uses [Vuex](https://vuex.vuejs.org/en/intro.html) to handle a site's state.
 The default store in `src/store/index.js` is set up like this: